Sundutt/TNSN01---Service-Robotics/README.md

 # TNSN01---Service-Robotics
-Service robotics maze solving and rescue robot.
+The code and report for a maze solving and rescue robot in the course TNSN01 - Service Robotics.